cdoepmann/predictor/src/traffic-control/doc/queue-discs.rst

 The traffic control layer interacts with a queue disc in a simple manner: after requesting to enqueue a packet, the traffic control layer requests the qdisc to "run", i.e., to dequeue a set of packets, until a predefined number ("quota") of packets is dequeued or the netdevice stops the queue disc.
-A netdevice may stop the queue disc when its transmission queue(s) is/are (almost) full.
-Also, a netdevice may wake the queue disc when its transmission queue(s) is/are (almost) empty.
+A netdevice shall stop the queue disc when its transmission queue does not have room for another packet.
+Also, a netdevice shall wake the queue disc when it detects that there is room for another packet in its transmission queue, but the transmission queue is stopped.
 Waking a queue disc is equivalent to make it run.

+Every queue disc collects statistics about the total number of packets/bytes received from the upper layers (in case of root queue disc) or from the parent queue disc (in case of child queue disc), enqueued, dequeued, requeued, dropped, dropped before enqueue, dropped after dequeue, stored in the queue disc and sent to the netdevice or to the parent queue disc.
+Note that packets that are dequeued may be requeued, i.e., retained by the traffic control infrastructure, if the netdevice is not ready to receive them.
+Requeued packets are not part of the queue disc.
+The following identities hold:

+* dropped = dropped before enqueue + dropped after dequeue
+* received = dropped before enqueue + enqueued
+* queued = enqueued - dequeued
+* sent = dequeued - dropped after dequeue (- 1 if there is a requeued packet)

+Separate counters are also kept for each possible reason to drop a packet.
+When a packet is dropped by an internal queue, e.g., because the queue is full, the reason is "Dropped by internal queue".
+When a packet is dropped by a child queue disc, the reason is "(Dropped by child queue disc) " followed by the reason why the child queue disc dropped the packet.

+The QueueDisc base class provides the SojournTime trace source, which provides the sojourn time of every packet dequeued from a queue disc, including packets that are dropped or requeued after being dequeued.
+The sojourn time is taken when the packet is dequeued from the queue disc, hence it does not account for the additional time the packet is retained within the queue disc in case it is requeued.

 Design
 ==========

-An abstract base class, class QueueDisc, is subclassed to implement a specific queue disc.
+A C++ abstract base class, class QueueDisc, is subclassed to implement a specific queue disc.
 A subclass is required to implement the following methods:

 * ``bool DoEnqueue (Ptr<QueueDiscItem> item)``:  Enqueue a packet
 * ``Ptr<QueueDiscItem> DoDequeue (void)``:  Dequeue a packet
-* ``Ptr<const QueueDiscItem> DoPeek (void) const``: Peek a packet
 * ``bool CheckConfig (void) const``: Check if the configuration is correct
 * ``void InitializeParams (void)``: Initialize queue disc parameters

+and may optionally override the default implementation of the following method:

+* ``Ptr<const QueueDiscItem> DoPeek (void) const``: Peek the next packet to extract

+The default implementation of the ``DoPeek`` method is based on the qdisc_peek_dequeued function of the Linux kernel, which dequeues a packet and retains it in the queue disc as a requeued packet.
+This approach is recommended especially for queue discs for which it is not obvious what is the next packet that will be dequeued (e.g., queue discs having multiple internal queues or child queue discs or queue discs that drop packets after dequeue).
+Therefore, unless the subclass redefines the ``DoPeek`` method, calling ``Peek`` causes the next packet to be dequeued from the queue disc, though the packet is still considered to be part of the queue disc and the dequeue trace is fired when Dequeue is called and the packet is actually extracted from the queue disc.

-The base class QueueDisc implements:
+The C++ base class QueueDisc implements:

 * methods to add/get a single queue, class or filter and methods to get the number \
   of installed queues, classes or filters